Medicine at St John's

 Our overall assessment of your academic potential will be based on a combination of past examination results, BMAT results, the confidential report that we ask your school to write, as well as the interviews.
 The main purpose of the interviews is to help us to set this information in a wider perspective and to find out more about your motivation and aptitude for the Cambridge course and profession as a whole.
 We aim to conduct our interviews in a friendly and informal manner and you should not feel daunted by the prospect of them.
 Two interviews are held for each candidate, of about 20 minutes each:

-The first interview is conducted by the Tutor handling your application and a medical practitioner (usually the Director of Clinical Studies).
+The Aptitude for Medicine Interview is conducted by the Tutor handling your application and a medical practitioner (usually the Director of Clinical Studies).
 This interview focuses on professional development and the wider aspects of medicine.
 You will be asked what your motivation is to study medicine as a vocation, and to show any relevant experience you have in healthcare or caring in general.
 Obviously some practical experience of voluntary work in a hospital, etc is likely to provide a very useful basis for discussion at this interview, although we appreciate that this is not always easy to obtain.
 The interview will also explore a number of general questions about your understanding of medicine, public health, interaction with patients and related topics.

-The second interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic medical sciences.
+The Science interview is given by the Director of Pre-Clinical Studies and a Fellow in one of the basic medical sciences.
 This academically-based interview will draw together ideas which you have studied in your different subjects at school.
 The aim is to see if you can apply concepts which you have already met in ways which you have not encountered before.
 The interview is normally divided into two approximately-equal parts.
 One will typically explore a problem loosely-related to medicine.
 The other will be designed to test your scientific reasoning skills as you link together concepts from the basic sciences to address a problem which you have not met before.

 A sample of the Scientific Reasoning Skills problem is provided, based on the questions used in the 2017 admissions round.
 The problems used in the actual interview will, of course, normally be different each year.